Last Updated on April 19, 2021

 International flights to Kenya have resumed operations on Aug.
 1, 2020.
 Like most countries around the world, Kenya shut its airspace to commercial travel in mid-March.
 This has led to the collapse of the country’s tourism revenue, which contributes 10% of the country’s annual economic output.

-Travelers will be allowed entry if they are in possession of a negative COVID-19 polymerase chain reaction (PCR) test result that’s taken no later than 96 hours prior to travel.
+As of March 8, 2021, travelers from the exempt countries will be allowed entry without the need for quarantine if they are in possession of a negative COVID-19 polymerase chain reaction (PCR) test result that’s taken no later than 96 hours prior to travel.
+However, those who are coming in from Brunei, Czech Republic, Kuwait, Spain, Switzerland, and Thailand are required to do mandatory 14-day quarantine even with negative PCR-based test results taken within 72 hours.
+Travelers arriving from these countries also need to book a quarantine facility 24 hours before the flight at their own expense by emailing firstname.lastname@example.org.
 Persons showing symptoms or in close proximity to those who showed symptoms may be requested to quarantine for 14 days upon arrival.
+All travelers are also mandated to fill out the Ministry of Health Travelers Health Surveillance form online and download the QR code which will be presented at the entry ports.

 But the president warned that the reopening would be conditional, as another wave could force them to impose the lockdown again.
 Resorts will be required to implement strict social distancing among its guests, and hygiene measures must be put in place to prevent the spread of the coronavirus.
 The government also ordered all bars and nightclubs to be closed and has imposed a nighttime curfew.